Year 1

 Welcome to our Year 1 Class Page.

-Curriculum Information for Parents and Carers – Year 1 Spring Term 2026
+Curriculum Information for Parents and Carers – Year 1 Summer Term 2026

 Detailed information about the topics can be found in the Knowledge Organisers at the bottom of this page.
 The Knowledge Organisers contain the key vocabulary and learning for each topic and you can look at these with your child over the course of the term.